dfinity/motoko/design/IDL.md

 ## Text Format

 To enable convenient debugging, we also specify a text format for IDL values.
+The types of these values are assumed to be known from context, so the syntax does not attempt to be self-describing.

 ```
 <val> ::= <primval> | <consval> | <refval>